St Peter's College, Adelaide

-St Peter's College (officially The Anglican Church of Australia Collegiate School of Saint Peter, but commonly known as Saints) is a prestigious independent Anglican primary, secondary day and boarding school for boys located in Adelaide, South Australia, Australia.
-It was founded in 1847 by members of the Anglican Church of Australia.
+St Peter's College (legally The Anglican Church of Australia Collegiate School of Saint Peter) is an independent Anglican day and boarding school for boys in Adelaide, South Australia.
+It was founded in 1847 as the Church of England Collegiate School of South Australia, opening on 15 July in a schoolroom behind Holy Trinity Church on North Terrace.
+Classes moved to the present Hackney Road site in 1850.